Tanzania Cities and Towns

 HISTORY OF MWANZA CITY TOUR

-The tour takes more or less 2-3 hours on foot.
-The historical tour is mainly the relics of the periods of Germans, British, Indians, and early Tanzania.
+The tour takes about 2-3 hours on foot.
+The historical tour mainly includes relics from the periods of the Germans, British, Indians, and early Tanzania.

 The best starting point is the large roundabout or rotary near Lake Victoria (and near the Tourism Information Office, TIO) from where the three main roads lead: to the East (Nyerere Road), the South (Kenyatta Road), and the airport in the North (Makongoro Road).

-On the wall of the clock tower is a War Memorial of the British.
-During the First World War, British troops coming from Kenya and Uganda drove out the German garrison of Mwanza who fled to Tabora to the south.
+On the wall of the clock tower is a British war Memorial.
+During the First World War, British troops coming from Kenya and Uganda drove out the German garrison of Mwanza, which fled to Tabora to the south.
 The British administered Tanganyika up to 1961.

 There are several monuments from the German Period, which lasted only from the early 1890s to 1916.
-Across the street in the direction of the lake are former German offices with a decorative small wall in front.
-Here criminals were condemned and hanged on the Gallows Tree, the trunk of which remains in the middle of the road to the East.
-On the hill to the east of Makongoro road, one can see a German Watch Tower which was part of a large fortress now used by the Regional Commissioner as his official residence.
+Across the street in the direction of the lake are former German offices with a small decorative wall in front.
+Here, criminals were condemned and hanged on the Gallows Tree, the trunk of which remains in the middle of the road to the East.
+On the hill to the east of Makongoro road, one can see a German Watch Tower, which was part of a large fortress that the Regional Commissioner now used as his official residence.

 Mwanza City